Ashdod Maritime (Azotus) was the ancient harbor of the city of Ashdod. It is located in the sand dunes on the southern shore of Ashdod.

 Two wells are located in the courtyard, which were the source of the water supply.

-The southern well is seen on upper left side of the photo above, and shown in larger detail here on the right.
+The southern well is seen on upper left side of the photo above, and shown in larger detail here.
 Four steps ascended to a 1m high platform, built over the round (1.1m diameter) well.
 Two marble columns, in secondary use, stood on the side of the platform, serving as the support for the pump.
 The water was pumped to a pool, where the sand settled, then channeled to a reservoir located on the south side of the well.

 A view of the north western side is below.
 A bathhouse was located on the north side, which included two plastered baths, a well, and an installation for warming the water.